Paver Driveways: Why They Need Different Treatment

 The wrong sealer is a glossy topical that forms a film on the surface.
 These look shiny when new but they eventually flake and peel, and they can trap moisture in the pavers.
 In Katy's climate, topical sealers rarely last more than a year or two before starting to fail.

-What It Costs in Katy
+What Affects the Quote in Katy

 Schedule Your Paver Cleaning